I want to help you dominate 2020 by giving you my best tips and insights for fat loss!

 2. CHOOSE AN ABUNDANCE MINDSET VS. A SCARCITY MINDSET

-A better approach would be to examine one’s current “diet” and ask what can be added to improve upon it.
+A better approach is to examine one’s current “diet” and ask what can be added to improve upon it.

 One mindset focuses on the negative and the other on the positive.The scarcity mindset is one of lack; a world where there isn’t enough to go around and if others have more then I must have less.